byebyebryan/byebyebryan.github.io/index.md

 Hi!

-I'm a software engineer with an unhealthy obsession with graphics programming/compute shaders.
+I'm a software engineer with an unhealthy obsession with compute shaders.

 When I'm not in front of a computer I like to work on electronics, RC models/quad copters.